meenu16411/Facial_expression_Recognition/README.md

-# Facial_expression_Recognition
+# Facial_expression_Recognition using DCNN
-This Project aims to classify facial expressions by capturing image from camera and it uses Deep convolutional Neural Network model trained on Fer2013 Data for classification.
+This Project aims to recognise and classify facial expressions into seven categories such as 'Happy', 'Sadness', 'Neutral', 'Surprised','Anger', 'Disgust', 'Fear' by capturing image from camera and it uses Deep convolutional Neural Network model trained on Fer2013 Data for classification.